 According to SA regulations, bacon must be at least 95% total meat content.

-One doesn’t loose proteins during steam cooking.
+One doesn’t lose proteins during steam cooking.
 Only during water cooking.
-In the older literature on the subject, when they talk about curing, they mean salt only curing as in dry-curing and in this process there is a loss of proteins (if done in the traditional way of turning the meat every day and allowing the extracted meat juices to run off).
+In the older literature on the subject, when they talk about curing, they mean salt only curing as in dry-curing and in this process, there is a loss of proteins (if done in the traditional way of turning the meat every day and allowing the extracted meat juices to run off).
 If one, however, cooks the bacon, as in Australia, during the cooking step, fat will melt and drip off.
 Exactly how much fat is lost is determined through analysis.
 I am sure the % is small, but surprising results are obtained through analysis.

 It will impact the calculation since total meat is defined as lean meat plus fat.
 Meat weight after the actually visible fat has been trimmed off x 0.9 is a good approximation to determine actual lean meat content.
 All meat contains fat that can not be seen.
 Without it, meat will be completely un-edible.
 Two further ratios we want to become familiar with are the ratio of percentage protein nitrogen to lean meat % being N x 30 = lean meat % and the nitrogen to protein factor which is 6.25 meaning N x 6.25 = total protein.

 These ratios are important for meat processors.
 Let’s look at our calculation again which we used above.
 Note that they only achieve total meat content of 93% in their bacon and they need to have it at 95% or above.
 They can now do the following:

 Meat weight: 100kg